 Important Update and Recommendations for COVID-19 and Your Dental Visit

-As we prepare to open for elective procedures on May 18, 2020, we want to inform you about what to expect at your next appointment.
+With the ongoing COVID-19 pandemic, we want to inform you about what to expect at your next appointment.
 While many things have changed, one thing has remained the same: our commitment to your safety.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.